Skip to content

 iam_roles: list[str]

-# Configuration associated to the API key (not implemented for now)
+# Oauth2 attributes and/or custom `config` associated to the API key

 decorate_sync_async(decorating_context, func)